MCoch/LYTS/README.md

 # LYTS
-A shader pack for Minecraft PE/BE 1.12+
+A shader pack for Minecraft PE/BE 1.14 and 1.14+

 **This Shader Pack is making.
 Beta-1.0.0 will publish on 2020-6-14.**